ducroq/doc_chat/docs/architecture.md

 - All providers are EU-based
 - Built-in rate limiting and token budget controls
 - Stateless design with minimal data retention
+- Chat logging is disabled by default and opt-in only
+- All user identifiers are anonymized when logging is enabled
+- Automatic deletion of logs after configurable retention period (default: 30 days)
+- Clear user notification when logging is active

 ## Deployment Architecture